mrjoshbear/after-sundown-2e/3-characters/4-advantages-and-disadvantages.md

 **Conspicuous Consumption:** The character bleeds from the mouth, has weeping sores, or in some other way is _obviously_ very ill.
 People tend to react with a mix of horror and sympathy and the threshold of getting them to feel something else - or not try to immediately get the character to a hospital - is increased by 1.

-**Deadly Allergy:** The character has some generally avoidable, but potentially lethal allergy.
+**Deadly Allergy:** The character has some generally avoidable but potentially lethal allergy.
 If they consume the substance, whether it's peanuts, shellfish, or penicillin, it is treated as a lethal poison.
 Some creatures vulnerable to silver are also effectively poisoned by it.

-**Distinctive Appearance:** The character is easy to describe, possibly because the look wildly different from others, but maybe just because there's something really obvious like a burn mark on their face or a missing eye.
+**Distinctive Appearance:** The character is easy to describe, possibly because they look wildly different from others, but maybe just because there's something really obvious like a burn mark on their face or a missing eye.
 Other characters get an additional 2 dice to recall details about the character's appearance and behavior.

 **Oversensitive:** One of the character's senses is always prone to _overstimulation_, frequently flashing lights or loud noises.
 This can also represent the sensitivity to bright lights of some monsters with a weakness to sunlight.